lucylow/Covid_Control/README.md

 # Covid Control
 Pandemic Response Challenge.
 Machine learning model to predict the future number of Covid19 Cases with LSTM and RL.
 Innovation in the fight against the pandemic.
 Using machine learning to save lives in humanity's unprecedented global health emergy Novel Coronavirus (COVID-19) to flatten the curve.
 Development of a data-driven AI systems to predict COVID-19 infection rates and prescribe Intervention Plans (IPs) that regional governments, communities, and organizations can implement to minimize harm when reopening their economies.

+Data and model is free, assessible, and code avaliable on open source platform Github allowing for increased and higher quality data, accurate predictions, stronger regional intervention plans, and continual improvement as new interventions such as vaccinations and treatments become available.

+Join us in building a collaborative AI that fosters innovative, evidence-based decision-making to combat COVID-19 and future emergencies.

 <div>

   [![Status](https://img.shields.io/badge/status-active-success.svg)]()